-- vehicle access shall be restricted to authorised personnel only - existing access tracks must be used - vehicle speed will not exceed a maximum of 40kph.
+- vehicle access shall be restricted to authorised personnel only - existing access tracks must be used • - vehicle speed will not exceed a maximum of 40kph.

-Table 14 Access Performance criteria
+Table 12 Access Performance criteria

 Controlled Activities Annual Criteria from Year 1 to Year 20 Completion Criteria Prohibited actions No reported incidents of prohibited actions undertaken by contractors, consultants, or other agents of Foxleigh All actual or potential incidents or contraventions investigated and actions to prevent recurrence instigated.
-Exemption of clearing vegetation Exempt vegetation clearing undertaken with a PTDs on file for all exempt vegetation clearing.
+Exemption of clearing vegetation Exempt vegetation clearing undertaken with a PTD and doesn't exceed allowable limits.
+PTDs on file for all exempt vegetation clearing.
 Access Fencing and signage regularly maintained.
 Signage and fencing evident.
 Monitoring Biannual Management Monitoring completed.
 Monitoring inspection reports available